-In my opinion, the Choral Hymns and solo Hymns are musically fascinating, and sometimes sublime, but while Holst is so talented with orchestration, he sometimes lacks a good lyricist’s ability to wed syllables and notes seamlessly.
+In my opinion, the Choral Hymns and solo Hymns are musically fascinating, but while Holst is so talented with orchestration, he sometimes lacks a good lyricist’s ability to wed syllables and notes seamlessly.
 Still, the results of his Sanskrit studies are well worth a listen.

 (Opus 13 has been removed from YouTube, which is a shame; Indra is an instrumental interpretation of the Indra-Vṛtra battle.
 It’s an airy, almost delicate piece with surprisingly vibrant moments.
 If I again discover a link, I’ll post it here.)

 ***Other (Western) musicians have taken inspiration from Ṛgveda, with some unusual results.

 The German vocalist Mona Mur, for example, has recorded an industrial/minimalist version of Griffith’s translation of Rig Veda VIII.93; a brief preview is available here.